Moonwalkers (film): Plot

 Kidman takes Jonny to confront the Iron Monger and get the briefcase of money back.
 Rather than negotiate with the Iron Monger, Kidman murders several of his henchmen and takes the briefcase back.
 Production is stalled when Renatus insists on approaching the film as a piece of performance art, intending to include several artistic flourishes.
 To show off his alleged immunity to marijuana, Kidman takes a hit from a bong, which turns out to have been laced with opium.
 To help him recover from its effects, Ella gives him LSD, sending Kidman on a bad trip, after which he has sex with Ella.
 In the throes of his trip, Kidman tells Ella and Leon he no longer feels compelled to solve his problems with violence.
 Afterwards, he makes an incoherent call to the CIA, attempting to update them on his status.

 Alarmed by Kidman's call, the CIA sends several agents to England.
 They take the commune hostage and force everyone to begin filming the fake Moon landing.
 Jonny and Leon take on the roles of the astronauts; Leon, nervous at the prospect of being on television, gets high and begins having a trip on set, stumbling around the fake Moon surface.
-The Iron Monger arrives and engages in a shoot-out with the CIA, in which most of the Iron Monger's henchmen and CIA agents are killed.
-In the midst of the shoot-out, the fake footage is successfully broadcast via closed circuit to CIA headquarters.
-Jonny, feeling he finally has the opportunity to make a difference in the world, attempts to protect Kidman from the Iron Monger but is shot.
-After killing the Iron Monger, Kidman tells a stunned Jonny that his spacesuit absorbed the bullet and lies that Jonny's interference saved his life.
+The Iron Monger's gang arrive and engage in a deadly shoot-out with the CIA.
+During this the fake footage is relayed to CIA headquarters where they are shocked by the badly acted moon landing recreation.
+Jonny goes to help Kidman defeat the Iron Monger gang but only manages to distract the last CIA agent who is about to kill Kidman.
+After Kidman kills the Iron Monger and the last CIA operative he lies to a dazed Jonny 'you got him'.

 Now wanted by the CIA, Jonny, Leon, Kidman and Ella flee England.
 A montage shows news clips of American life through the 1960s, culminating with Apollo 11 reaching the Moon.
-In Spain, Jonny, Leon, Ella and Kidman enter a bar in time to watch the Moon landing with several villagers.
-They are unable to tell if the landing is real or if they're watching their fake footage.
+In Spain, Jonny, Leon, Ella and Kidman enter a bar in time to watch the Moon landing with several villagers where they are unable to tell if they are watching the real or fake footage.